World Heritage Photos

 High Coast / Kvarken Archipelago

-High Coast / Kvarken Archipelago: Nowhere else in the world has the land uplift been so extensive after the latest Ice Age as here.
-During the Ice Age, the High Coast and the Kvarken Archipelago were pressed down by glaciers.
-As the ice began to melt, the land slowly began to rise.
-Since the ice sheet retreated from the High Coast / Kvarken Archipelago about 9,600 years ago the land has risen 285 meters above the present sea level.
+During the last Ice Age, the High Coast and the Kvarken Archipelago were covered and pressed down by glaciers.
+As the ice cap began to melt, the land slowly began to rise.
+Since the ice cap retreated from the High Coast and the Kvarken Archipelago about 9,600 years ago, the land has risen about 285 meters above the present sea level.
+Nowhere else in the world has the land uplift been so extensive after the last Ice Age as in the High Coast and the Kvarken Archipelago.
 The current land uplift is 8 mm per year.
-The 5,600 islands of the Kvarken Archipelago features unusual ridged washboard moraines, also called De Geer Moraines, formed by the melting of the continental ice sheet 10,000 to 24,000 years ago.
+The 5,600 islands of the Kvarken Archipelago features unusual ridged washboard moraines, also called De Geer Moraines, formed by the melting of the continental ice cap10,000 to 24,000 years ago.
 Due to the land uplift, the High Coast and the Kvarken Archipelago are continuously rising from the sea.
 No one knows how much more the land is going to rise before the High Coast and the Kvarken Archipelago have returned to their original position.
-Everywhere you can see the special geological formations carved by the ice sheet that once covered the region.
+Everywhere you can see the special geological formations carved by the three km thick ice cap that once covered the region.
 People have been living in the High Coast and Kvarken Archipelago ever since the ice melted, supporting themselves through fishing, hunting and agriculture.
 The High Coast is part of the east coast of Sweden on the Gulf of Bothnia, the northernmost arm of the Baltic Sea, the Kvarken Archipelago is part of the west coast of Finland on the Gulf of Bothnia.
 The Swedish High Coast was declared a UNESCO World Heritage in 2000.
 The UNESCO World Heritage was extended to include the Finnish Kvarken Archipelago in 2006.
-This fascinating area is a natural World Heritage Site.
+This fascinating and ever-changing area is a natural World Heritage Site.

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos